-Alesia Jones PhDAssistant Professor/Director of Behavioral Medicine/Residency Faculty University of Illinois College of Medicine RockfordFamily and Community Medicine
+Alesia Jones PhDAssistant Professor and Director of Behavioral Medicine University of Illinois College of Medicine RockfordFamily and Community Medicine

-Alesia Jones, PhD, is a Clinical Psychologist and Associate Professor in the Department of Family and Community Medicine at the University of Illinois College of Medicine at Rockford (UICOM-R).
-She serves as the Director of Behavioral Science for the Family Medicine Residency and Interim Director of the Psychiatry Clerkship for the Department of Psychiatry.
-Dr. Hawkins’ research area focuses on the study of interpersonal violence and the psychological, emotional, and behavioral consequences of victimization.
-Her research also includes examination of healthcare delivery to violence exposed individuals and improving the identification and response to victims of violence within the context of primary care.
+Alesia Jones, PhD, is a clinical psychologist and associate professor in the Department of Family and Community Medicine at the University of Illinois College of Medicine Rockford (UICOMR).
+She serves as the Director of Behavioral Science for the Family Medicine Residency Program and Interim Director of the Psychiatry Clerkship for the Department of Psychiatry.
+Dr. Hawkins’ research area focuses on the study of interpersonal violence and the psychological, emotional and behavioral consequences of victimization.
+Her research also includes examination of health care delivery to violence exposed individuals and improving the identification and response to victims of violence within the context of primary care.

 Areas of Interest

 - Identification of family and interpersonal violence in primary care

 - Mental health disparities among ethnic/racial minorities and impoverished communities

 - Workshops and presentations on adolescent and adult violence exposure